 If a business has at least two full-time employees, it is most likely eligible for group health insurance and other employee benefits.
 Employers can tailor a benefit plan that meets the specific needs of their employees.
 Group health insurance can be very appealing as employee benefits continue to be a key factor in hiring and retaining quality employees.
 There are plans available to cover health, dental, vision, disability, life, and more.
-These plans are reasonably priced and help complete a quality benefit package for employers to offer their employees.
-We have your small business insurance needs covered.
+These plans can be purchased together, or independent of each other.
+Small Business Employer based health Insurance and other employee insurance benefits can help attract and retain good employees!

 Did you know that over 50% of Americans rely on their employers for health insurance, yet 1 in 4 business owners are uninsured?

 As a small business owner, it’s good to be aware of all your expenses and make sure you stay within budget.
 With that in mind, it’s totally reasonable to question whether small business health insurance is necessary if you only have a handful of employees.
 The answer is overwhelmingly yes.
 Small business health insurance helps you retain your competitive advantage.